-Beginning hobbyist fish keepers new to establishing a tank should read up on the mistakes of people who came before them and avoid some common pitfalls.
+Beginning hobbyist fish keepers new to establishing an aquarium should read up on the mistakes of people who came before them and avoid some common pitfalls.

 Starting Too Small